alexeyboo/AccountAPI/README.md

 Simple Java API for *get* and *update* Account from database.

-PostgreSQL is need to be installed and *postgres* database is need to be started on url:<br>
+PostgreSQL is needed to be installed and *postgres* database is need to be started on url:<br>
 >jdbc:postgresql://localhost:5432/postgres

 by user: